nicklockwood/SwiftFormat/Rules.md

 ## enumNamespaces

-Converts types used for hosting only static members into enums (an empty enum is the canonical way to create a namespace in Swift as it can't be instantiated).
+Convert types used for hosting only static members into enums (an empty enum is the canonical way to create a namespace in Swift as it can't be instantiated).

 Option | Description